Police promise to finish Partygate investigation ‘promptly’ after receiving evidence

 Met Police promises to finish investigation ‘promptly’ after receiving evidence from Sue Gray team

-Scotland Yard writing to ‘those identified as having potentially breached regulations’
+Scotland Yard will write to ‘those identified as having potentially breached regulations’

 The Metropolitan Police has pledged to complete its investigation into alleged breaches of Covid rules at government gatherings “promptly” after receiving material it requested from Sue Gray’s team on Friday.

-Scotland Yard also insisted it “not delayed” the report by the senior civil servant into the partygate scandal and said the timing of its release was a matter for the Cabinet Office.
+Scotland Yard also insisted it had “not delayed” the report by the senior civil servant into the partygate scandal and said the timing of its release was a matter for the Cabinet Office.

 “My officers will now examine this material in detail to establish whether individuals attending the events in question may have breached the regulations,” said Commander Catherine Roper.

-The senior officer, who leads the Met’s Central Specialist Crime Command, said the force would be writing to those identified by Ms Gray’s team “as having potentially breached these regulations”.
+The senior officer – who leads the Met’s Central Specialist Crime Command – said the force would conduct inquiries “without fear or favour” and would be writing to those identified by Ms Gray’s team “as having potentially breached these regulations”.

-Ms Roper also confirmed the offences under investigation, where proven, would “normally result in the issuing of a fixed penalty notice” – ruling out speculation officers could be looking at more serious offences.
+Ms Roper also confirmed that the offences under investigation, where proven, would normally result “in the issuing of a fixed penalty notice” – ruling out speculation officers could be looking at more serious offences.

-Explaining why the Met had asked Ms Gray’s team for only “minimal reference” to events subject to its probe, she said it was necessary “in order to protect the integrity of the police investigation” and “to be as fair as possible to those who are subject to it”.
+Explaining why the Met had asked Ms Gray’s team for “minimal reference” to events subject to its own probe, Ms Roper said it was necessary “in order to protect the integrity of the police investigation” and “to be as fair as possible to those who are subject to it”.

-Ms Roper added: “This will only be necessary until these matters are concluded and is to give detectives the most reliable picture of what happened at these events.
+The senior Met figure added: “This will only be necessary until these matters are concluded and is to give detectives the most reliable picture of what happened at these events.
 We intend to complete our investigations promptly, fairly and proportionately.”

+The force previously argued the constraints on the Cabinet Office report into “partygate” were necessary to “avoid any prejudice to our investigation”.
+The new statement, issued on Friday evening, contains no mention of the term “prejudice”.

+Ms Roper added: “We have not delayed this report and the timing of its release is a matter for the Cabinet Office inquiry team.”

 Register for free to continue reading